7 Aum Arivu: Post-production

 Suriya began dubbing for his portions in the film and completed it by July 2011.
 Legacy Effects handled the visual effects supervision in their second Indian film after Enthiran (2010).
 The visual effects were made at an approximate cost of ₹10 crore.
-The budget of the film was estimated to be around ₹80 crore.
+The budget of the film was estimated to be around ₹80 crore to ₹85 crore.

 Themes and influences

 Media reports claimed that the film drew inspirations from the Christopher Nolan-directed Inception (2010), but Murugadoss dismissed those reports reasoning that he had begun shooting much before the release of Inception.
 After the film's release, it was reported that the film shared similarities to the Assassin's Creed game series.
-Some were of the opinion that the film and the game were based on the same concept, despite being different in other aspects.
-Velayudham, which had released alongside 7 Aum Arivu was also compared with the game.
+Some were of the opinion that the film and the game were based on the same concept of a modern-day man gaining his ancestor's powers through scientific means, despite being different in other aspects.
+Velayudham, which had released alongside 7 Aum Arivu was also compared with the game though for different reasons.
 Sudhish Kamath in his column for The Hindu opined that 7 Aum Arivu is a superhero film, but it had "a broad base in science though the premise of telepathy and hypnotism itself is comic book stuff."

 Music

 The soundtrack featured musical score composed by Harris Jayaraj in his second collaboration with Murugadoss after Ghajini (2005).
 The lyrics for the songs were written by Pa.
 Vijay, Na.
 Muthukumar, Kabilan and Madhan Karky, who wrote a Chinese track.
-The album was released by Sony Music on 22 September 2011 at a launch event held in Chennai Trade Centre.
+The album was released by Sony Music India on 22 September 2011.